 * * *

 “I feel like we’re in a scene from The Land Before Time,” I commented.
-We were walking through clouds, the fog obscuring our view past twenty feet or so.
+My husband and I were walking through clouds, the fog obscuring our view past twenty feet or so.
 In front of us, I could make out one of Yellowstone’s mud craters, a hideous gray pool frothing away.
 My right ear was tuned into the glurping and rattling of the geothermal mud pots; my left heard the screeches of elk bugling in the distance.
-And no matter how gently I breathed in, the scent of sulphur wouldn’t leave me alone.
+And no matter how gently I inhaled, the scent of sulphur wouldn’t leave me alone.

 We kept walking through the Mud Volcano boardwalks: a trail just two-thirds of a mile long winding past pots and pools and cauldrons.
 There was nary another visitor around; our car sat alone in the parking lot.
 Granted, it was 7:15 in the morning and 28 degrees Fahrenheit.
 Most travelers were warm and cozy in bed.
 But the cold didn’t bother us nor did it seem to bother the elk in the valley below.
 We had hoped to see them — Hayden Valley is a known wildlife corridor — but nature wasn’t on our side.
 Whether it was fog, geyser steam, or wildfire smoke, our view was eerily impenetrable.

 This, our third and final morning in Yellowstone National Park, was the first time I felt like we were in the wild.
 For the first few days, there were moments of brilliance: a too-close bison encounter and an unexpected geyser eruption in particular.
 Grand scenes abounded.
 But for every wonderful moment, there was a painstaking hour.
 Yellowstone, it seems, requires a lot of patience.